fuzzylogicxx/fuzzylogic/posts/sketch-tips-and-tricks.md

 ## Combine layers

-We group layers together in order to select them as one and move them together.
+We group layers together in order to be able to select and move them as one.

 Select layers, then <kbd>Option</kbd>+<kbd>Command</kbd>+<kbd>U</kbd> (for _Union_).